-On March 24, 2020, the Company's Board of Directors decided to pay the shareholders a dividend at the amount USD 7,422 thousand (USD 0.42 per share, to be paid on June 2021).
-The dividend is submitted to a tax withholding of 15%.
+On March 28, 2022 the Company's Board of Directors decided to pay the shareholders a dividend at the amount of USD 8,023 thousand (USD 0.454 per share, to be paid during June 2022).
+Pursuant to the amendment of the law for the Encouragement of Capital Investments executed on November 15, 2021 (the temporary order\), per Company's decision, this dividend will be subject to a beneficiary corporate tax rate\, at the amount of USD 900 thousands.
+It is noted that this dividend is submitted to a tax withholding of 15%.